Department: Office of Diversity, Inclusion and Multicultural Education (ODIME)

 Serve on the departmental professional staff team.
 Attend staff meetings, small team meetings, large area meetings, and other meetings as assigned.
 Attend departmental signature events.
 Gain and maintain overall knowledge of our department, University Life, and George Mason University.

 Serve on University Life and University-wide committees, to include search committees, as assigned/approved by Supervisor.

 Other duties as assigned by supervisor/director.

-Applicants must have Master's degree in counseling, higher education, or related field and previous higher education experience.
-The ability to engage diverse communities in problem-solving strategies, interpersonal and/or group conflict resolution skills.
+Applicants must have a Master's degree in counseling, higher education, or related field and previous higher education experience.
+The ability to engage diverse communities in problem solving strategies, interpersonal and/or group conflict resolution skills.
 A commitment to student leadership development and learning through programming.
 The ability to apply qualitative and quantitative assessment protocol.

 1-2 years of experience with programming direct and student support for underrepresented students.